 Include Subdomains

-This signals that the HSTS Policy applies to this HSTS Host as well as any subdomains of the host's domain name.
+If enabled, this signals that the HSTS Policy applies to this HSTS Host, as well as any subdomains of the host's domain name.

 Preload

-This makes it possible for website admins to have UAs pre-configured with HSTS Policy for their sites by the UA vendors.
+By enabling the Preload option, this makes it possible for website admins to have User Agents (UAs) pre-configured with HSTS Policy for their sites by the UA browser vendors.

 Logins

-Use this section to manage user-session settings for your Vanilla community.
+Use the options in the Logins section to manage user-session settings for your Vanilla community.

 Session Timeout